Kraft seeks dismissal of two counts in wheat price manipulation case

-Kraft Foods Group Inc KRFT.O and Mondelez International Inc (MDLZ.O) petitioned a judge to dismiss two counts in a case filed by the U.S. Commodity Futures Trading Commission that alleged the companies manipulated wheat prices.
+June 2 Kraft Foods Group Inc and Mondelez International Inc petitioned a judge to dismiss two counts in a case filed by the U.S. Commodity Futures Trading Commission that alleged the companies manipulated wheat prices.

 The CFTC in April accused Kraft Foods and Mondelez of making massive bets in Chicago's futures markets in late 2011 as part of a plot to drive down the physical price of wheat they used in products such as Oreo cookies and Ritz crackers.